 Fartlek: Fartlek is a Swedish invention.
 A free form of pace training where you set the pace up on random intervals during normal running.

-A good way to improve your fitness and minimize the risk of injury is to supplement your running training with other aerobic forms of exercise -called cross-training, such as cycling, swimming, strength and agility training.
+A good way to improve your fitness and minimize the risk of injury is to supplement your running training with other aerobic forms of workout exercises – called cross training.
+This could be cycling, swimming, strength and agility training.
 In addition to improving your fitness in general, they will also make you a better runner.

 But it can get boring and depressing in the long run to train the same thing over and over again.
 But it is up to you to assess what suits you best for your goal.